Stardusstt/Xtdl/README.md

 tool-youtube-dl is a tool making [youtube-dl](https://github.com/ytdl-org/youtube-dl) easier to use.

 ## Features
-* Support reading from file
+* Support reading from txt

 ## Support Format
 * wav